califano-lab/ARACNe3/README.md

 *Note: All regulators must have a defined expression profile in the expression matrix*.

 ### Steps required to run ARACNe3
-1. Normalize a gene expression profile for sequencing depth in each sample, which could be CPM or TPM
+1. Normalize a gene expression profile for sequencing depth in each sample
 2. Run `ARACNe3` according to command line instructions below

 ### Optional ways to run ARACNe3